icinganalysis/icinganalysis.github.io/content/aedc_tr_87_23.md

 icing wind tunnel test ("critical" being the one with large effects).

 The drag coefficient with ice is proposed as a similarity "goodness" indicator.
+This does not require assuming which ice shape characteristics are important, it requires the measurement of the figure of merit, drag due to the ice.

 >drag coefficient (Cd) was used as an index of similitude by quantitatively indicating how much the shape or ice surface changed